pbs-assess/gftrends/README.md

 * may ultimately allow for a hierarchy of stocks with correlated random walks

 So far, this repo contains:
+* the model in Stan
 * a simulation test of the model
+* example data in a 'strawman' format for Pacific Cod stocks